-- 1. Compute the values of trigonometric functions for key angles in all quadrants of the unit circle measured in both degrees and radians. - 2.
-Graph trigonometric functions and their transformations. - 3.
-Prove trigonometric identities. - 4.
-Solve trigonometric equations. - 5.
-Solve right and oblique triangles. - 6.
-Use the concepts of trigonometry to solve applications.
+- 2. Recognize and apply algebraic and transcendental functions and solve related equations. - 3.
+Apply graphing techniques to algebraic and transcendental functions. - 4.
+Compute the values of trigonometric functions for key angles in all quadrants of the unit circle measured in both degrees and radians. - 5.
+Prove trigonometric identities. - 6.
+Solve right and oblique triangles.